The Indian Skimmer (Rynchops albicollis) was once known as the Indian Scissors-bill because of its strange bill.

 Indian skimmers are easily recognised birds with their black and white plumage, black head cap, white face and collar and distinctive long, thick, bright orange bill with a yellow tip.
 Their bills are quite unique in that the upper mandible is somewhat shorter than the lower mandible.
 The lower mandible is flexible and resembles a knife and is skimmed through the surface of the water, picking up aquatic prey while it flies.
 The upper mandible is capable of considerable flexibility.

-The indian skimmer’s wings are long, pointed and black in colour with a white trailing edge.
+The indian skimmer’s wings are long, pointed and black in color with a white trailing edge.
 Their short, forked tails are white with black central feathers and their legs and feet are red.

 A quick look at any flying or stationary Skimmer will show the horizontally extended eyes, almost like slits.
 Only the Skimmer has this type of physical protection against likely water spray when skimming the surface of the ocean.

 Males and females are similar in appearance, however, males are slightly larger in size.
-Non-breeding birds are not as brightly coloured as breeding birds and tend to be much duller in colour.
+Non-breeding birds are not as brightly colored as breeding birds and tend to be much duller in color.
 Indian skimmers are sometimes mistaken for Terns as they are similar in appearance.

 Indian Skimmer Habitat

 The Indian Skimmer can be found on coastal wetlands and lagoons, large, lowland rivers, lakes, marshes, swamps and estuaries and freshwater sources particularly during the breeding season.